Need to know information about Internet service for new home buyers.

 Do we just cut the cable already?

-All of these are great questions for 90% of Canadians who can get access to high speed Internet at their home.
+All of these are basic questions for Canadians who need access to high speed Internet at their home.
 However, with the rise in citizens working from home, more are looking to step further away from city centers.
 Enters the elephant; Sadly, we talk to many citizens who have just bought their dream home.
-After all has been signed, they call to start setting up their services and find out for the first time that often only limited Internet service is available to their home.
+After all has been signed, they call to start setting up their services and find out for the first time that only limited Internet service or no service at all is available to their home.

 While Traditional home phone and television have been around for a long time in Canada, most houses have access to either or both.
 When it comes to the Internet however, the answer is never that easy.